 It is important to note different states have different ways of dealing with medical and lifestyle decisions for a person who is mentally incapable of making such decisions.
 Such methods may include:

-- Enduring Guardianship – guardian has the power to make personal and lifestyle decisions for you should you lose mental capacity, including decisions as to where you live, withhold consent to medical treatment on your behalf, and many other matters such as dealing with relevant government bodies on your behalf.
+- Enduring Guardianship – guardian has the power to make personal and lifestyle decisions for you should you lose capacity, including decisions as to where you live, withhold consent to medical treatment on your behalf, and many other matters such as dealing with relevant government bodies on your behalf.

-- Advance Health Directive – a document in which you can express your wishes about medical treatment and how you would like your body to be dealt with in the event that you are unable to make these decisions for yourself.
+- Advance Health Directive – a document that expresses your medical wishes about treatment desired but not mandatory for health authorities to follow in the event that you are unable to make these decisions for yourself.
 Most people do not realise that this undermines the authority given to your guardians if also authorised.

-- Living Wills – It is a statement of my preferences to my enduring guardian(s) and if no guardian(s) being appointed, then to my physicians and other healthcare providers as to my wishes with regard to specific treatments or procedures to use in the event of incapacity.
+- Living Wills (SFR) – SFR drafted a statement of preferences for clients enduring guardian(s) and if no guardian(s) being appointed, then to my physicians and other healthcare providers as to their wishes with regard to specific treatments or procedures to use in the event of incapacity.
 Not a direction clearly mostly to maintain family harmony.